changer2000/gitexp/readme.txt

 I add this line on first compute thirdly.
 I add this line on br:test2 firstly.
 I add this line on br:test2 2th.
+I add this line on second compute on br:test2 1th.